nguyenvothuan/RSA/paper.md

 ## Introduction
 The RSA algorithm, named after Ron Rivest, Adi Shamir, and Leonard Adleman, is a widely used encryption and decryption algorithm in modern communication systems.
 It is a public-key cryptographic system that uses two different keys, namely the public key and the private key, to perform encryption and decryption operations.
 The RSA algorithm is considered one of the most secure and reliable cryptographic algorithms available, making it a popular choice for various applications, including secure online transactions, secure communication, and digital signatures.

-The RSA algorithm is based on the mathematical complexity of prime factorization, which means that it is difficult to factorize a large number into its prime factors.
-The algorithm uses a public key to encrypt messages, which can only be decrypted using the corresponding private key.
-This makes it possible to send sensitive information over public channels without fear of interception or eavesdropping.

 In this report, we will explore the implementation and technical analysis of the RSA algorithm.
 We will discuss the various steps involved in implementing the algorithm, including key generation, encryption, and decryption.
 Furthermore, we will analyze the security and performance aspects of the algorithm, including its vulnerability to attacks and the computational complexity of its operations.
 Overall, this report aims to provide a comprehensive understanding of the RSA algorithm and its practical implications.